How to lower triglycerides quickly? I love these kinds of questions for two reasons:

 One of the major black and white areas in nutrition and medicine is related to carbohydrates.

 It’s important for you to know that carbohydrates are necessary for a healthy function of your body.
 You shouldn’t totally remove this sort of food from your diet.

 According to different dietary recommendations, 50-60% of each meal should be in carbs.
-Sometimes this ratio need to be adjusted according to individuals other medical conditions.
+Sometimes this ratio need to be adjusted according to an individual’s other medical conditions.

-However, like everything else we should be aware that high consumption of more powerful and fast-acting carbs such as sugar, white bread, potatoes, noodles, white rice could affect your triglyceride level significantly.
+However, like everything else we should be aware that high consumption of more powerful and fast-acting carbs such as sugar, white bread, potatoes, noodles, white rice could significantly affect your triglyceride level.

-You should try to consume slow/long-acting carbohydrates instead of short-acting ones.
+You should try to consume slow/long-acting carbohydrates instead of rapid/short-acting ones.
 Samples of slow/long-acting carbs are whole grain bread, brown rice and noodles.

 You should also try getting rid of any unnecessary sugar where and when you can.
 That helps a lot.